 The writing center is available to help students with composition, reading comprehension, note-taking and research/study skills.
 The writing center is located on the third floor of Preston Hall (Room 305A) and is in operation during the fall and spring semesters.
 Hours of operation vary with each semester but are posted throughout the campus.
 The center is not open during the summer months.
-Students may come by during regular business hours, or they may call 968-5999 to schedule an appointment.
+Students may come by during regular business hours, or they may call (601) 968-5916 to schedule an appointment.
+Individual tutors are available at branch campuses.